Notz05/PROG-POE-SEMESTER-2-/README.md

 - **Submit Claims**: Users can submit contract claims along with all necessary documentation.
 - **Track Claims**: Users can track the status of their submitted claims.
 - **Verify/Approve Claims**: Program Coordinators and Managers can verify and approve claims.
+- **User Authentication**: Users can log into a profile depending on if they are a Admin or Lecturer.

 ## Technology Stack